Tom Chambers (basketball)

-Thomas Doane Chambers (born June 21, 1959) is an American former professional National Basketball Association (NBA) player.
-Chambers played basketball professionally from 1981 to 1997.
-Playing power forward in the NBA, Chambers was selected to four All-Star Games and he was also a two-time All-NBA Second Team member during his career.
-In December 2021, Chambers was nominated to the Naismith Memorial Basketball Hall of Fame but did not advance to the list of finalists.
+Thomas Doane Chambers (born June 21, 1959) is an American former professional basketball player.
+From 1981 to 1997, he played in the National Basketball Association (NBA) as well as internationally.
+A power forward, Chambers was selected to four NBA All-Star Games and was a two-time All-NBA Second Team member during his career.
+In December 2021, he was nominated for the Naismith Memorial Basketball Hall of Fame but did not advance to the list of finalists.

-High school
+Early life

+Thomas Doane Chambers was born on June 21, 1959 in Ogden, Utah.
 Chambers starred at Fairview High School in Boulder, Colorado.
 Hailing from an athletic family, Chambers was a promising 6-2 guard at the end of his sophomore year.
 Suddenly, he grew six inches during the next six months.
-As a junior, teammates marveled that he had not lost any coordination with that growth.
+As a junior, teammates marveled that he had not lost any coordination with his growth.
 A broken wrist as a senior forced him to use his left hand more, improving his game.
 An all-Colorado high school player, he was hotly recruited and enrolled at Utah.

-College
+College career

 At Utah, Chambers played center with star forward Danny Vranes.
 The two led successful teams in the Western Athletic Conference.
 He ran the floor well and had good shooting range.
-At the NBA level he would move to power forward.
 On Feb.
-5, 2022, Chambers' jersey and number, 42, was retired during the Utes' game against Oregon.
+5, 2022, Chambers' jersey and number, 42, were retired during the Utes' game against Oregon.

+At the NBA level he moved to power forward.

 Professional career

-San Diego Clippers
+San Diego Clippers (1981–1983)

-Chambers was drafted by the-then San Diego Clippers with the 8th pick in the 1981 NBA draft.
+Chambers was drafted by the San Diego Clippers (now the Los Angeles Clippers) with the 8th pick in the 1981 NBA draft.
 After signing a $1.5 million four-year contract, he played at forward for the first time after being a center in college.
 On the injury-riddled young Clippers roster his rookie year, Chambers ended up the team's top scorer at 17.2 points per game, and he made 52.5% of his shots.
 On April 15, 1982, he set a then-career-high points total of 39 points in a 129–123 win against the Portland Trail Blazers.

-The following season, on October 29, 1982, Chambers scored 29 points and grabbed 16 rebounds in San Diego’s home opener, a loss to the Phoenix Suns.
-The same season, the team had drafted power forward Terry Cummings, who went on to win Rookie of the Year, and the club felt it had to choose between the two young prospects, and they traded Chambers and Al Wood for James Donaldson, Greg Kelser, Mark Radford, a 1984 first round draft pick (Michael Cage was later selected) and a 1985 2nd round draft pick (Calvin Duncan was later selected).
+The next season, on October 29, 1982, Chambers scored 29 points and grabbed 16 rebounds in San Diego's home opener, a loss to the Phoenix Suns.
+In the same season, the team had drafted power forward Terry Cummings, who was the Rookie of the Year that year, and the club felt it had to choose between the two young prospects.
+They traded Chambers and Al Wood for James Donaldson, Greg Kelser, Mark Radford, a 1984 first-round draft pick (Michael Cage was later selected) and a 1985 2nd round draft pick (Calvin Duncan was later selected).